cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 </td></tr></tbody></table>

-Smae goes for this change, where the default name of "" is changed.
+Same goes for this change, where the default name of "" is changed.
 This is the most surprising example and underscores why it is generally a good idea to plan some maintenance, even if the expected impact is minor:

 <table>
 <thead><tr><th>Before</th><th>After</th></tr></thead>